rclone/rclone/librclone/README.md

 The implementation is based on cgo; to build it you need Go and a GCC compatible C compiler (GCC or Clang).
-On Windows you can use the MinGW port of GCC, installing it via the [MSYS2](https://www.msys2.org) distribution is recommended (make sure you install GCC in the classic mingw64 subsystem, the ucrt64 version is not compatible with cgo).
+On Windows you can use the MinGW port of GCC, e.g. by installing it in a [MSYS2](https://www.msys2.org) distribution (make sure you install GCC in the classic mingw64 subsystem, the ucrt64 version is not compatible with cgo).